 The 2001-02 season sees the start of a new era for English National Ballet as Matz Skoog and Christopher Nourse join Angela Rippon at the helm of the Company.
 They have exciting plans for the years ahead.
 The Company will however continue to tour throughout England performing in towns and cities including Manchester, Liverpool, Oxford, Bristol and Southampton.
 The original 1950s aspiration for the Company - to take popular ballet to the widest geographical audience at a price they can afford - remains as valid today as when first expressed by the Company's founders.

 In 2006, Wayne Eagling took over as director of English National Ballet.
 In February 2012, Eagling announced his resignation.
 The company celebrated its 60th anniversary in 2010.
 Following Eagling’s leave in 2012, Tamara Rojo announced her return to English National Ballet as Artistic Director beginning in the Autumn 2012 season.
 Along with Tamara’s new position, the Company also began re-branding.
 George Williamson became Associate Artist of the company.
-His first commission for English National Ballet was The Firebird in March 2012 and his future works will include My First Ballet: Cinderella in 2013.
+His first commission for English National Ballet was Firebird in March 2012; Williamson has also choreographed the My First Ballet series, a joint initiative between English National Ballet and English National Ballet School, his My First Ballet: Sleeping Beauty will tour the country in Spring 2016.